-12.8 Equity Adjustments
+12.7 Equity Adjustments

-Effective July 3, 2022 with approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no event earlier than the first full pay period following July 1, 2022, the EUPA classification of, and all employees employed by the City in the classification of, Line Superintendent (7702), shall receive an equity salary increase of 13% of base pay.
+Effective the first full pay period following ratification of this successor MOU by EUPA and approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no event earlier than the first full pay period following July 1, 2025, the EUPA classification of, and all employees employed by the City in the classification of, Line Superintendent (7702), shall receive an equity salary increase of 18% of base pay.

-Effective July 3, 2022 with approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no even earlier than the first full pay period following July 1, 2022, the EUPA classification of, and all employees employed by the City in the classification of, Electrical Equipment Superintendent (7711), shall receive an equity salary increase of 2.5% of base pay.
+Effective the first full pay period following ratification of this successor MOU by EUPA and approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no event earlier than the first full pay period following July 1, 2025, the EUPA classification of, and all employees employed by the City in the classification of, Electrical Equipment Superintendent (7711), shall receive an equity salary increase of 18% of base pay.